 - With more than 140 million items at your fingertips, learning to navigate and narrow your search results is crucial!
 This class will explore all facets of how to use this powerful tool and dive into topics like social book marking, refining your searches and more…

-- Learn how to create book lists using a variety of sources including WorldCat (the platform that WSU’s Summit catalog uses!), and how to share your book lists and more using widgets and other social tools.
+- Learn how to create book lists using a variety of sources including Search It (the platform that WSU’s Summit catalog uses!), and how to share your book lists and more using widgets and other social tools.

-- The WSU Libraries subscribe to more than 100 different subject specific databases, most of which are not in WSU WorldCat.
+- The WSU Libraries subscribe to more than 100 different subject specific databases, some of which are not in Search It.
 Come explore these different options and learn to utilize these effective tools to locate resources you need for your papers and projects.
 Make sure to note your subject areas of interest in your request.

 - Did you know that Google Scholar can be used to find peer-reviewed scholarly papers, e-books and more?
 It doesn’t contain everything the WSU Libraries have access to, but you can link through to the libraries to obtain certain resources.
 Come take a class to find out what all the annotations on the citations mean, how to link through to full-text and see the possibilities it can offer you!

 - Did you know that you can access books for research and reference from your desktop?
 Request this class and learn about NetLibrary, University of California Ebooks, Early English Books Online (EEBO), Google Books, as well as academic encyclopedias and dictionary collections.

 - Not all demographic data for the U.S. is collected through the decennial census.
 Several federal agencies and numerous surveys collect information about the population.
 Discover data sources, formats, and how to find and search it in this demographic resources class.